4neesh/DevBlog/src/posts/003AOPbasics.md

 </p>
 <p>
 The <strong>@Around</strong>, <strong>@AfterReturning</strong>, and <strong>@AfterThrowing</strong> Advice are implemented slightly differently, introducing a few more variables.<br>
-To illustrate the annotations, we will introduce a new method, <code class="language-java">countPlayers()</code>, that returns the number of players on the pitch if it is equal to 22, otherwise it will throw an Exception.<br>
+To illustrate the annotations, we will introduce a new method, <code class="language-java">countPlayers()</code>, that returns the number of players on the pitch if it is equal to 22, otherwise it will throw an code class="language-java">Exception</code>.<br>
 <code class="language-java">class FootballGame</code> has been updated (below) and the main class will now call <code class="language-java">countPlayers()</code> instead of <code class="language-java">playGame()</code>.
 </p>